Aquilent/drug-adverse-event-browser/src/main/docker/readme.md

-# How to Run the Application in a Docker Container
+# How to Run the Application in Docker

+## Scripted Process

+### Prerequisites
+1. CentOS 6.6 host server (other Red Hat derivatives may also work, but have not been tested).
+2. Server must allow outbound TCP traffic on ports 22, 80 and 443 and accept return traffic

+### Steps

-To run the application in a Docker container take the following steps:
+To setup the application in a Docker container take the following steps:

 1. Copy the entire bin and prototype directory to the home directory on the host machine where you want to run ythe prototype inside docker.